Dikshuy/dual-boot-Mac-Windows/README.md

    - Open Parallels from the Applications folder and follow the setup instructions.

 3. **Activate Parallels**:
    - Sign in to your Parallels account.
+Try free version first.
    - Enter your license key if required.

 ---